daviis/ShoppingScraper/README.md

 * minPrice : a positive integer or the word none or no or false if there is no lower limit on price.
 * searchTitle : the subject line of the email that will be send.

-This file should be located at and be called /etc/www/shoppingScrapper/searches.yaml
+This file should be located on the host at and be called /etc/www/shoppingScrapper/searches.yaml